serkansatak/VideoComposerCpp/README.md

     Just tests if the output video has same frame count as your folder.
 Might increase time.

+3. ```MULTIPLE_DIRS```

+    Like in my case, if you have multiple directories which share a pattern you can modify the code and use this flag too.

 ## Getting Started <a name = "getting_started"></a>